snowflakedb/snowflake-cli/CONTRIBUTING.md

 ## Integration tests

 Every integration test should have `integration` mark.
-By default, integration tests are not execute in `pytest`.
+By default, integration tests are not execute when running `pytest`.

 To execute only unit tests run `pytest`